linkovich2/StarboundExtended/README.md

 That said, I also want it to match the flavor and style and feel like it is part of the actual game.

 **Note: Early versions of this mod may seem all-over-the-place with it's features.
 Don't worry; that's just me learning the modding ropes and seeing what's possible.
 Features may be replaced or removed entirely as time goes on.
+No guarantees of stability or compatibility with other mods.

 Changes to Vanilla
 ==================